Do I Have a Zantac Claim?

 Importantly, even if you have not yet been diagnosed, you could still have a Zantac claim against Sanofi.
 Claims against Sanofi allege that the company withheld information about the cancer risks associated with Zantac.
 As a result, even if you have not developed cancer (or any other medical condition) after taking Zantac, you should still speak with a Zantac lawyer about your legal rights.

-3. Has It Been Less Than Four Years Since Your Diagnosis?
+3. Has It Been Less Than Two Years Since Your Diagnosis?

-The statute of limitations for Zantac claims is four years.
-In most cases, this means four years from the date of diagnosis.
-If it has been less than four years since your diagnosis or if you have not yet been diagnosed, you should still have time to file your Zantac claim.
+The statute of limitations for Zantac claims is two years.
+In most cases, this means two years from the date of diagnosis.
+If it has been less than two years since your diagnosis or if you have not yet been diagnosed, you should still have time to file your Zantac claim.

 3 Steps to Take If You Have a Zantac Claim

 1. Collect All Relevant Medical Records